Working in OmniPlan: A Tutorial

 Since we’re working with a bunch of more nocturnal folks, let’s change the schedule to reflect that.
 Click and drag one of the time blocks on the calendar to bring it to a new position, or drag one of the edges to change the size of the block.
 We end up with a schedule that fits our needs:

 If your average work day isn’t 8 hours long, you should visit the Project inspector’s Effort Unit Coversions section and change the hours per day setting, so that your task durations will make sense.

 Step 6: Setting Schedule Exceptions

 Even the most accommodating work week will occasionally have days that are out of the ordinary.
 Whether it’s a national holiday, a team-wide training seminar, an industry expo or conference, or just a patch of bad weather that keeps folks out of the office, setting exceptions to the regular work schedule can be key to keeping a project on track.

 Still in calendar view, choose Extra & Off Hours from the toggle below the resource list.
 Here you can change the work hours for a specific week, to account for exceptions such as holidays or overtime.

-One known holiday that could impact the project in the future is Thanksgiving.
-You can add that to the schedule now.
-Use the arrows bracketing the current month to navigate to November, then click on the week of Thanksgiving to access the exceptions calendar for that week.
+One that we know is in the future for our project is the upcoming Thanksgiving.
+We can add that to our schedule right now.
+Use the arrows bracketing the current month to navigate to November, then click on the week of Thanksgiving (the 26th) to access the exceptions calendar for that week.